HexalCCG/hexal/card-design/element-fire.md

 	At the start of your turn, burn a card.

 Creature - **Fire Acolyte**
-	Cost: 1
+	Cost: 1 Fire
 	1 / 1
 	When this creature enters the battlefield, summon a 1 / 1 (Fire) Fire Worshipper creature.

 Creature - **Zealous Knight**
-	Cost: 1
+	Cost: 1 Fire
 	2 / 2

 Creature - **Devoted Defender**
 	Cost: 1 Fire
 	1 / 3
-	Your other creatures cannot be targetted by attacks.
+	Your other creatures cannot be targeted by attacks.

 Creature - **Serpent of the Forge**
 	Cost: 2 Fire